-Facebook Live: Coping with your Mental Health in 2020
+Facebook Live: Coping with Mental Health in this Climate

 Working in the creative industries can be hugely rewarding for many professionals across the sector, but it can also be incredibly taxing, especially in the current climate.
 As the world battles a pandemic and our industry slowly begins to get back on its feet, the day-to-day realities for many have been difficult to adjust to.
 Taking the time to understand and care for your mental health, and those around you, is vital in these times.